 But the accepted answer, according to RASHI, is that Yitzchak was blind.
-Indeed, the RI adds, Yitchak's eyesight disappeared as a coping mechanism for the fact that Rivka put on 300 pounds and started wearing a bad shaytl after giving birth.
+Indeed, the RI adds, Yitchak's eyesight disappeared as a coping mechanism for the fact that Rivka put on 300 pounds after giving birth and started to wear a bad shaytl.

 This reminds me of a Maiseh Shehoya.
 I was on a fundraising mission in the Bahamas for my Yeshiva, Yeshivas Chipas Emmess.
 My wife Feigah Breinah and I were going snorkling, since, as everyone knows, major donors can often be found examining coral in its natural habitat.
 Suddenly, as we were about to descend into the water, my bashert announced to me that she could not go in, as she had that second become a Nidah.
 And, she continued, it is dangerous to go snorkeling in such circumstances since sharks are all drawn to the smell of blood.

 I was greatly troubled by this: How could something so repulsive to all men be attractive to the common shark.
 And, farkhert, how can something so attractive to a shark be repulsive to all men.

 This is the essence of Parshas Toldois.
 Ya'akov, so unattractive to Yitzchak Avinu, was the pride, the favorite of Rivka Imainu.
 And it was only through their combined guile, their deception, that Ya'akov was able to fullfill Hakkadoshboruchhu's plan for the world by stealing the birthright from Eisav and with it the foundational line of descent from Avraham which carried the Aimishteh's promise of future greatness for Klal Yisroel.